What is Phishing?

 Types of email phishing can be broken down into the following categories:

 - Spear phishing: These attacks will not look random.
 Attackers will gather information about the victim to make the email feel more authentic.
+Of social engineering attacks like spear phishing, 65% are sucessful.

 - Clone Phishing: Attackers will make almost identical copies of previously delivered email messages and change an attachment or link to something malicious.